polars-inc/helm-charts/charts/polars/README.md

 #### Temporary data

 High-performance storage for shuffle data and other Polars temporary data.
 The storage is only used during query execution.
 By default, the persistent volume for this is disabled, and an `emptyDir` volume is used instead.
-However, to prevent the host from running out of disk space during large queries, it is recommended to enable a persistent volume for this purpose (e.g. AWS ebs).
-Since we're using a statefulset for the worker pods, a persistent volume claim is created for each pod.
+However, to prevent the host from running out of disk space during large queries, it is recommended to enable a persistent volume for this purpose.
+The feature below will add a [Generic Ephemeral Volume](https://kubernetes.io/docs/concepts/storage/ephemeral-volumes/) to each of the pods.

 ```yaml
 temporaryData: